-- 1. Please explore the many plug-ins inside the program: these are FREE but are sometimes updated on our website.
-One great thing about them is that you can always UNDO them (using Control-Z or Command-Z).
-Think of a plug-in as something in Sibelius that can perform an extra task on your scores and songs. - Check out the families into which the plug-ins are placed: "Composing Tools" has several useful ones like Add drum pattern and Add simple harmony, with many choices.
+- Please explore the many plug-ins inside the program: these are FREE but are sometimes updated on our website.
+Many of them, when you choose them, say "this action can't be undone": don't worry!
+It simply means that Control + Z (Command + Z) won't undo them: often, you can run them (plug-ins that add text, for example), then simply select the text and delete it.
+Or save your score first. - Check out the families into which the plug-ins are placed: "Composing Tools" has several useful ones like Add drum pattern and Add simple harmony, with many choices.
 "Text" has indispensable ones like Add Chord Symbols and Add Note Names.
-"Notes and Rests" has Halve and Double Note Values, "Other" has Add Note Names to Noteheads (great for younger children), Make Layout Uniform and Scales and Arpeggios, and there are many others. - 3.
-Usually, you just select the passage or note where you want the plug-in to apply, and run the plug-in.
-Remember that Control-A (Command-A) selects the whole score. - 4.
-You can edit plug-ins and even write your own plug-ins, but please check with our complete documentation if you want to do that! - 5.
-If you feel we're missing a plug-in, or there's something you'd really like to automate, please ask us: maybe we can create a new plug-in that does just that: most of our new plug-ins over the years have come from user requests!
+"Notes and Rests" has Halve and Double Note Values, "Other" has Make Layout Uniform and Scales and Arpeggios, and there are many others. - Usually, you just select the passage or note where you want the plug-in to apply, and run the plug-in.
+Remember that Control + A (Command + A) selects the whole score. - 4 You can edit plug-ins and even write your own plug-ins, but please check with our complete documentation if you want to do that! - If you feel we're missing a plug-in, or there's something you'd really like to automate, please ask us: maybe we can create a new plug-in that does just that: most of our new plug-ins over the years have come from user requests!